 What are the pros and cons of Ireland for students?

-Although Ireland is considered to be a great place to study, every location has its good and bad points that must be considered before applying.
+Although Ireland is considered a great place to study, every location has good and bad points that must be considered before applying.
 Following are the pros and cons of studying in Ireland:

 Pros